openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

   positive integer.
 If both `connectTimeout` and `connectTimeoutSeconds` are specified, then `connectTimeout` will be used.
 Defaults to 5.
 This option will be deprecated in favor of `connectTimeout` in the future.
-* `cost` - Static cost of the terminator.
+* `cost` - Static cost of the endpoint.
 Must be a value between 0 and 65535.
 Default to 0.
-* `identity` - Associate the hosting terminator with the specified identity.
+* `identity` - Associate the hosting endpoint with the specified identity.
     * '$tunneler_id.name' resolves to the name of the hosting tunneler's identity.
     * '$tunneler_id.tag[tagName]' resolves to the value of the 'tagName' tag on the hosting tunneler's identity.
-* `maxConnections` - Number of routers to create terminators on.
+* `maxConnections` - Number of routers to create endpoints on.
 Does not apply to hosting edge routers, only to SDK hosted tunnelers.
-* `precedence` - Initial terminator precedence.
+* `precedence` - Initial precedence.
 Must be one of `default`, `required` or `failed`.
 Defaults to `default`.

 **Example**